simon-heinen/droidar/README.md

 Contributing to the code
 =======

 Contributing to DroidAR is easy on GitHub (that's the main reason why we switched from Google Code).
+Click "Fork" do your changes in your local copy of DroidAR and then push it back to the DroidAR repository.
+I will make a short instructions video about this soon.

 There are some rules to allow an easy integration of your code and changes:

 - You have to use the default code formatting style of Eclipse
 - You should enable auto formatting whenever you save a file.
 This way you can't forget to format: Go to Preferences->Java->Editor->Save Actions and enable "Format source code" and "Organize imports".